Affordable Generative Agents: Method

 Figure \ref{fig:method}(a) illustrates the complete interaction process.
 Upon receiving an observation that includes environmental data and the agent's personal profile, the LLM agent formulates a plan.
-Initially, the Lifestyle Policy retrieves a plan with a similar description and condition met by current environment.
+For the baseline, all plans will invoke the LLM to decompose and generate corresponding actions.
+In our method, the Lifestyle Policy retrieves a plan with a similar description and condition met by current environment.
 If a match is found, the agent executes the corresponding actions.
 Otherwise, the LLM is invoked to decompose the plan.
-The LLM plan decomposition ensures that the actions generated are of high quality, believable, and self-consistent.
+Due to the superiority of LLMs, the plan decomposition ensures that the actions generated are of high quality, believable, and self-consistent.
 Meanwhile, the Lifestyle Policy aims to reuse existing plans to avoid unnecessary costs.
+Due to the high similarity threshold, the replacement policy does not affect the agent's original performance.
+For instance, the agent Klaus in virtual town generates an activity like \textit{"Klaus is waking up and completing his morning routine."} In the Lifestyle Policy, this activity matches a similar one, \textit{"Klaus is waking up and getting ready for the day,"} and executes the corresponding sub-activities such as \textit{"stretching and getting out of bed," "washing his face and brushing his teeth,"} and \textit{"heading out the door to go to the library."}

-In the lifelong simulation of LLM agents, there are a large number of redundant, repetitive, and trivial decisions, such as in Generative agents \cite{park2023generative}, where each agent repeatedly makes decisions like brushing teeth, washing face, etc. Replacing the process of invoking LLM reasoning with corresponding policies can save lots of cost, which will be shown in our experiments.
+In the lifelong simulation of LLM agents, there are a large number of redundant, repetitive, and trivial decisions, such as in Generative Agents, where each agent repeatedly makes decisions like brushing its teeth, washing its face, etc. Replacing the process of invoking LLM reasoning with corresponding policies can save significant cost, which will be shown in our experiments.